Aviation in Lycoming County, Pennsylvania

-Aviation in Lycoming County, Pennsylvania has dated back well over a 100 years.
+Aviation in Lycoming County, Pennsylvania has dated back well over 100 years.
 The first flight occurred in 1910 in Campian Hills (modern Loyalsock Township).

 History

 Aviation in Lycoming County dates back to approximately 1909.
 Where brothers Fred and Harry Burns worked to build the county's first working and functional aircraft.
-And seven years after the Wright Brothers of Kitty Hawk, North Carolina successfully took flight did the dream of aviation fully set in.
-With the inspiration of the Wright Brothers Fred and Harry teamed up with neighborhood friend August Kuntz.
-And on September 19, 1910 residents of Crampian Hills (now Loyalsock Township) heard what seemed to be a railroad locomotive, and looking to the sky saw "Great White wings" according to the Sunday Grit (now Williamsport Sun-Gazette).
+Seven years after the Wright Brothers of Kitty Hawk, North Carolina successfully took flight did the dream of aviation fully set in.
+With the inspiration of the Wright Brothers, Fred and Harry teamed up with neighborhood friend August Kuntz and on September 19, 1910 residents of Grampian Hills (now Loyalsock Township) heard what seemed to be a railroad locomotive, and looking to the sky saw "Great White wings" according to the Sunday Grit.
 The Burns brothers and Kuntz had built the first ever aircraft in Lycoming county.
 After several more flights and spectacles the aircraft was sold to the Federal Army of Mexico for scouting purposes.

 However the three aviators were not alone, famed aviator Lincoln J. Beachey came to Williamsport, Pennsylvania on his many travels across the United States.
 Local residents gathered to see Beachey's flying machine on July 8, 1911 where it took off from the Kenmore Land Co. field which is where East Third Street and Northway Road are today.

 Despite the actions of the Burn brothers, August Kuntz and Beachey the region was not struck by the aviation boom until local pilots Captain Cleo Francis Pineau and A.W.
 Hinaman paved the way.
 Pineau served with the Royal Air Force during World War I. After which he returned to Williamsport where he helped form the airport.
 Hinaman was an instrumental in local aviation, eventually heading up Hinaman Aircraft Corp., which sponsored the first commercial flight to New York City.
 Hinaman also started the regions first flight school which trained pilots during World War II.